joaks1/PyMsBayes/doc/source/tutorials/background.rst

 Let's lump the mutational and demographic parameters of the substitution and coalescent models for all three pairs of lizard populations into :math:`\demographicParamVector`.
-Let's also use :math:`\alignmentVector` to represent the sequence alignments of all the loci we sequenced for the individuals we sampled from all three pairs of lizard populations.
+Let's also use :math:`\alignmentVector` to represent all of our sequence alignments (which are in the directory |lizard-seq-dir|_).
+Lastly, let's use :math:`\geneTreeVector` to represent all of the gene trees (one for each alignment) that relate the sequences in our alignments.
 If we make assumptions about the relative rates of mutations and the relative generation times among the three lizard species, we can calculate the posterior probability distribution of the divergence times (and other nuisance